 – Playing Live Poker in Macau –

 Live Poker Legislation in Macau

-There are currently more than 30 casinos in Macau.
+In 1999, Portugal gave Macau over to China.
+This transition did not involve any changes in the gambling laws of Macau.
+However, in 2002, the STDM monopoly ended, and the government opened its doors to let international casino operators come in.
+Now, there are more than 50 casinos in Macau.
 With both Asian and Vegas operators now in the region, gambling revenue has surpassed that of Las Vegas.

 Live Poker Venues in Macau

 Given the number of casinos in Macau, the poker offering is extremely limited.

 As most casinos have a cap on the amount of gaming tables, which includes poker, operators have opted for more profitable games like baccarat, roulette and blackjack over the peer-to-peer game of Texas Hold’em.